tjhunter/tensorframes/README.md

  [official instructions](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#download-and-setup)
   on how to get the latest release of TensorFlow.

+ - (Optional) pandas >= 0.19.1 if you want to use the python interface

  - (Optional) the [Nix package manager](http://nixos.org/nix/) if you want to guarantee a fully reproducible build environment.
 This is the environment that will be used for reproducing bugs.

 Additionally, if you want to run unit tests for python, you need the following dependencies: